 If you’re collecting during the London Marathon along its route, a letter of sponsorship from the mayor isn’t required.

-These can take some time to gather together, so we recommend starting your preparations as early as possible.
+Letters and details to support your application can take some time to gather together, so we recommend starting your preparations as early as possible.

 Also, bear in mind we must receive applications by the first day of the month before your chosen collection date.
 So, for example, if you’re planning to collect on 20 September we need to receive your application no later than 1 August.